Surrender & Rehoming

 Finally, you can also try contacting foster-based rescue groups in the region for assistance in providing a temporary home for your pet during your housing transition.

 Once you have an appointment, please remember to bring with you: a driver's license or other government-issued form of identification (required by state law), and your pet's medical records, if available.
-You will be required to complete a surrender form and pay a $75.00 surrender fee.
+You will be required to complete a surrender form and pay a $75.00 non-refundable surrender fee per animal.